a3f/r3k.vhdl/README.md

 ![MIPS R3000 single-cycle datapath][datapath]

 The VHDL code is located in `vhdl/`.
 Build and run tests with `make test`.
+Never mind the build failing at the moment.
+The GHDL version on the CI server is for some reason crashing on (my otherwise perfect!) code.

 ## BIOS